yungtiec/functional-javascript/README.md

   }
 }
 ```
-setTimeout is called and returned every iteration, having to wait i*1000 ms. However, i is incremented every iteration so when the time's up, the console.log function, here as the callback function, fires up, and uses the reference it stored to get i, only to get a value of four because the loop has ended.
+setTimeout is called and returned every iteration, having to wait i*1000 ms. At the same time, i, which doesn't have to wait, is incremented every iteration.
+When the time's up, console.log, here as the callback function, fires up, and uses the reference it stored to get i, only to get a value of four because the loop has ended.
 Since the fruit array only have four elements, fruit[4] returns undefined.
 #### The fix: Immediately-invoked function expression
-In this case, the current value of i is passed as an argument to a immediately-invoked function, which creates a private scope to encapsulate the data inside.
+In this case, the i value in every iteration is passed as an argument to an immediately-invoked function, which creates a private scope to encapsulate the data inside.
 ```Javascript
 function printFruits(fruits){
   for (var i = 0; i < fruits.length; i++) {